Reviewing: building rules

 When you have create a category, you can add rules to them by clicking on the green "+" icon.
 Those rules can be one of the following elements:

 A Group element allows you to add hierarchical structure to the other elements.
 You can organise your elements in groups, with sub-groups, sub-sub-groups, etc. any level deep.
+Groups are primarily intended for humans, the LLM doesn't even "see" them.

 A Requirement is the most important element.
 It specifies a rule, and can optionally include conditions and actions.